 You can also discuss funding opportunities with universities, the UK Council for International Student Affairs (UKCISA) or the British Council, if you’re not sure you’ll be able to cover the costs.
 Some students may be eligible for a scholarship.

 If you’re going to be making regular international payments to a family member, it’s worth thinking about how to make this simple and cost effective.
 Exactly how much and how often you’ll be transferring money may determine the best way to do it.

 An international money transfer gives you the flexibility to transfer a set amount at a set time and at regular intervals.
 You may also be able to link global accounts with some international banks.
-For example, HSBC Global View and Global Transfers enables customers to see all their international HSBC accounts in one place and quickly send money between them without a fee.
+For example, HSBC Global View and Global Transfers allows you to see all your international HSBC accounts in one place and quickly send money between them without a fee.